-During the first year, #baby ’s immune system is still developing, and your baby may be at a higher risk of getting infections.
+During the first year, Your Baby ’s immune system is still developing, and your baby may be at a higher risk of getting infections.

 What to do before sterilizing?